marcelocra/dotfiles/docs/adr/0005-development-tool-selection.md

 | aws-cli | AWS CLI |
 | gcloud | Google Cloud CLI |
 | azure-cli | Azure CLI |

+**Why removed:** These tools are rarely used in personal development workflows.
+When needed, they can be installed manually via official installers.
+Keeping them in the script added ~60 lines of code for no actual benefit.

 ### Security Criteria